afs202005277/JetpackJoyride/docs/README.md

 ## Implemented Features

 - **Player movement**: While the space bar is begin pressed, the player moves up (one unit at a time) until hitting the upper limit of the screen.
 Releasing the space bar, the player starts to fall (move down) until the ground is reached.
-- **Collision detection**: While the game is running, the program checks for collisions of the player with the different elements of the game (obstacles and coins).
+- **Collision detection**: When playing, the program is constatly checking for collisions between the player and every object, such as, coins and obstacles, and runs the appropriate method depending on the object.
 - **Obstacles**: As the game progresses, the obstacles (lasers and missiles) are generated randomly.
 - **Coins**: As the game progresses, the coins are generated randomly.
 - **Counters**: When the game is running, there are two counters in the screen telling the user how many coins it has collected and the travelled distance.